foo123/Abacus/README.md

 * `random` methods are **statisticaly unbiased** (ie uniform sampling methods, see below as well)
 * `successor` methods use **efficient CAT (ie constant average time) or Loopless (ie strictly constant time)** algorithms to generate next/prev object from current object (supporting multiple combinatorial orderings along the way, see above) (**note** a couple of methods are **linear time** algorithms because the lib does not use extra space to store information between successive runs and also support static random access to successors so any extra is computed at `run-time`, but can easily be made `CAT` or even `Loopless` by storing extra information, eg current index position)
 * **avoid big-integer arithmetic and computational overhead** (except if explicit `ranking` / `unranking` is needed and objects are large)
+* integer/number-theoretic/math computations support pluggable arithmetics (thus if used can compute with Big Integers), algorithms implemented are efficient but not necessarily the most efficient version (theoritically) possible (eg default `gcd` algorithm used, although optimised), possible to implement even faster algorithms in future verions

 **Note** that the lib can generate **very large** (and also **randomised**) combinatorial objects **without ever using** biginteger arithmetic due to design and implementation except if arbitrary `random`, `ranking` and `unranking` have to be used (see above)